dimastatz/cloud-profiler/README.md

 ## Problem Statement
 Profiling distributed cloud applications cannot be done by commodity profilers.
 Here are some challenges:
 - [Elasticity](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)): Cloud Applications scale up and down dynamically to adapt to workload changes.
-Commodity profiles lack the ability to automatically discover and attach to new running instances of the same application.
+Standalone profiles lack the ability to automatically discover and attach to new running instances of the same application.
+- [Polyglot Application](https://en.wikipedia.org/wiki/Polyglot_(computing)): Cloud Application can consist of services that developed in different programming languages.
+Some Cloud Applications have layered structure and each layer is implemented in different Languages.
+Example: [PySpark](https://damientseng.com/spark/2017/11/20/pyspark-udf-a-cross-language-approach.html).
 - [Data Volume](https://en.wikipedia.org/wiki/Big_data): profiling a High Scale Cloud Application will generate a lot of data.
 For example JProfiler generates X MB/min.
 - [Performance Testing](https://en.wikipedia.org/wiki/Software_performance_testing):